Teaching online guidebook

 - Invite or trigger discussion around a muddy point

-- Start with a question or other prompt (eg 'This week we will look closely at…', 'What is your experience of…?', 'This forum focuses on…')
+- Start with a question or other prompt (eg 'This module we will look closely at…', 'What is your experience of…?', 'This forum focuses on…')

 Provide a 'hook' – aim to make your forum posts enticing and relevant to students (from their point of view), and guide their posts in challenging directions.